Shortages in Venezuela

-Shortages in Venezuela of food staples and basic necessities occurred throughout Venezuela's history.
+Shortages in Venezuela of food staples and basic necessities have occurred throughout Venezuela's history.
 Scarcity became more widespread following the enactment of price controls and other policies under the government of Hugo Chávez and exacerbated by the policy of withholding United States dollars from importers under the government of Nicolás Maduro.
 The severity of the shortages led to the largest refugee crisis ever recorded in the Americas.

 The Maduro administration denied the extent of the crisis and refused to accept humanitarian aid from Amnesty International, the United Nations, and other groups while conditions worsened.
-The United Nations and the Organization of American States stated that the shortages resulted in unnecessary deaths in Venezuela and urged the government to accept humanitarian aid.
+The United Nations and the Organization of American States stated that the shortages resulted in preventable deaths in Venezuela and urged the government to accept humanitarian aid.
 Though The New York Times asserts that the Maduro administration and its economic irresponsibility directly caused a lack of food, Maduro stated that the country had adequate access to food.

 During the shortages, milk, meat, coffee, rice, oil, precooked flour, butter, toilet paper, personal hygiene products, and medicines were scarce.
 By January 2017, the shortage of medicines reached 85%, according to the Pharmaceutical Federation of Venezuela (Federación Farmacéutica de Venezuela).
 Hours-long lines were common, and those who waited did not always receive service.
 Some Venezuelans resorted to eating wild fruit and garbage.

 On 9 February 2018, a group of United Nations Special Procedures and the Special Rapporteurs on food, health, adequate housing and extreme poverty issued a joint statement on Venezuela, declaring that much of its population was starving and going without in a situation that they do not believe will end.
 A year later in 2019, the Maduro administration relaxed the nation's strict currency exchange regulations and shortages subsided in Venezuela while the economy became unofficially dollarized.